What Household Items Can Get You High: Inhalants, Huffing & Household Products – Visions Treatment Centers

 Inhalants are chemicals that produce intoxicating vapors, usually poured on a rag or inhaled directly from the product’s packaging.
 These chemicals become gaseous through volatilization or are stored in a compressed liquid form and sprayed.
 Drugs that must be heated or burned first are not generally considered inhalants.

 Because the highs are short-lived, inhalant abuse is often recognized through repeated and frequent inhalant use, despite short-term and long-term physical and mental health consequences.
 They are cheap and easy to procure, available at nearly any hardware store or dollar store, or even sold online.
-This has made them the drug of choice for young teens who do not have the means to take other drugs, and they are ubiquitous among homeless children.
+This has made them the drug of choice for young teens and young adults who do not have the means to take other drugs, and they are ubiquitous among homeless children.

 Why Are These Household Products Addictive?